-For over 30 years, Pacific Lutheran University has helped students translate their “love of books” into a “life of books,” through an exciting professional career in publishing.
-One of the only such undergraduate programs in the country, PLU’s Publishing & Printing Arts (PPA) program is highly respected by employers for its combination of preprofessional skills and solid liberal arts education.
-This six-course (12-credit) interdisciplinary minor gives students a head start into the world of publishing and related fields.
-Other such programs in the nation focus only on this history of the book, publishing studies, or traditional printing arts.
-PLU’s program is unique in its combination of all three areas of study with elective credits that combine for the most comprehensive program of its kind in the nation.
+For over 40 years, Pacific Lutheran University has helped students translate their love of books into a life of books through an exciting professional career in publishing.
+One of the only such undergraduate programs in North America, PLU’s Publishing & Printing Arts (PPA) program is highly respected by employers for its combination of preprofessional skills and solid liberal arts education.
+This five-course (20-credit) interdisciplinary minor gives students a head start into the world of publishing and related fields.
+While other undergraduate programs focus only on the history of the book, publishing studies, or traditional printing arts, PLU’s program combines all three areas of study with elective credits in the most comprehensive book studies program in the United States.

 PPA readily complements majors like English, communication, foreign languages, public relations, journalism, marketing, and graphic design.
 But students in other disciplines also benefit from PPA’s links to publishing opportunities in those fields.

-PPA minors are also leaders in PLU’s student publications, including the Mooring Mast and Saxifrage.
+PPA minors are also leaders in PLU’s student publications, including the Mast and Saxifrage.